joshbruce/external-project-proposals/php-concepts/interact-with-instance-as-php.md

 // output: 0 1 2 3 4 5 6 7 8 9 10
 ```

-Using the proposed `BoolAccess` interface to clean up just a bit more.
+Next we'll use the proposed `BoolAccess` interface to clean up just a bit more.

 ```php
 class MySomething implements BoolAccess